gliddd4/MySign/README.md

 The coolest ipa signer on the planet, now open source.
-On par with Feather and Ksign.
+On par with Scarlet and Ksign.
 Developed and tested on iOS 17, expect compatibility issues on iOS 18 & 26.
-For anyone wondering, the UI was designed before iOS 26 released.

 Based primarily on https://github.com/nabzclan-reborn/ArkSigning.
 Thanks to Feather for eSign repo code compatibility.
 Other projects used are referenced in app (Will add here, WIP)